 Which is the Best Treatment for Me?

-Overall, CoolSculpting is the more superior cosmetic treatment for double-chins as the FDA has approved it, swelling is minimal in comparison to Kybella, no needles or injections are involved, and there is zero downtime.
-With Kybella, anywhere from two to six sessions are needed (the cost adds up quite quickly), versus CoolSculpting where only two to three sessions are needed.
+Overall, CoolSculpting is the more superior cosmetic treatment for double-chins as the FDA has approved it.
+Swelling is minimal in comparison to Kybella, no needles or injections are involved, and there is zero downtime.
+With Kybella, anywhere from two to six sessions are needed (the cost adds up quite quickly), versus CoolSculpting, where only two to three sessions are needed.
 Those with little submental fat and/or narrow jawlines tend to choose Kybella treatments, while most patients who generally have more fat go for CoolSculpting.
-If you are afraid of needles, seek CoolSculpting or other treatments to sculpt your chin.
+If you are afraid of needles, seek CoolSculpting or other treatments for double chin reduction in Kirkland, WA.

 Contact the Professionals at VIVAA for CoolSculpting Information